 NHA representative for Health Campaigns Together

 I have been a GP in south east London for over 20 years.
 I joined the NHA party shortly after it was founded and have been an executive member for the past two years.
 I have been a member of Keep Our NHS Public and an active campaigner in defence of the NHS for many years.
 When my local hospital came under threat of closure I launched the Save Lewisham Hospital Campaign and have been chair of the campaign since then.
 The campaign was spectacularly successful: high points include a demonstration of 25,000 people in Lewisham and winning our judicial review both in the High Court and Court of Appeal.

-I stood for the National Health Action Party against Jeremy Hunt in South West Surrey in the general election, winning nearly 5000 votes (8%) and, along with all our other great candidates, helped to make the wider public more aware of the threats to the NHS from privatisation and underfunding.
+I stood for the National Health Action Party against Jeremy Hunt in South West Surrey in the general election, winning nearly 5000 votes (8%) in 2015 and over 12,000 votes (20%) in 2017.
+Along with all our other great candidates, helped to make the wider public more aware of the threats to the NHS from privatisation and underfunding.
 I am on the Council of the British Medical Association, elected there because of my track record in opposing the Health and Social Care Bill.
 I am also a member of Doctors in Unite, which is the medical branch of Unite the Union.

 The NHA Party punches well above its weight in its impact on the public discourse on the NHS and it is vital that we continue to do so.
 I see the National Health Action Party as having an important profile and set of ideas and messages that complements the work of other pro NHS organisations in fighting privatisation, cuts and attacks on NHS staff.
 I think it is important that we work closely with these other organisations while making our unique contribution.
 The NHA Party must also promote its positive vision of how the NHS could be improved, by getting rid of the market, enabling genuine co-operation and collaboration, funding it properly and giving a stronger voice to patients and staff.

 Mental Health Expert